-As long as influenza viruses are still circulating and unexpired vaccine is available, influenza vaccinations should continue to be offered.
-Influenza B is currently the predominant circulating strain in Chicago.
+All surveillance indicators are at their lowest levels since early in the influenza season.
+However, as long as influenza viruses are still circulating and unexpired vaccine is available, influenza vaccinations should continue to be offered.
 Vaccination is the best way to protect against influenza infection and all Chicagoans aged six months and older are encouraged to get vaccinated.
 In partnership with Walgreens pharmacy, CDPH has made additional influenza vaccine available for no out-of-pocket cost to individuals who are uninsured or unable to pay; visit the CDPH website1 for specific pharmacy locations.
 Also available is the City's easy-to-use interactive map2 to find a location near you to get a flu shot.